NadiyaYakhina/Group-Project-1-CH-/README.md

 ## 2: Methods section:
+### 2.1: Sample size
+The analyzed sample consists of headlines from The New York Times from 2015 to 2025.
+This ten years frame was selected because it provides a sufficiently large amount of data to analyze the tendency of happiness in headlines.
+Covering this period allows us to analyze the impact of major global events that influence newspapers.
+At the same time, the specific limited time frames improves comparability across years, and grants the possibility to analyze modern historical events.
+Therefore, the selected sample size represents a balance between analytical depth, data availability and contextual relevance.

-### 2.1: inference.py: fetch script: data scraping & cleaning; downloading API
+### 2.2: inference.py: fetch script: data scraping & cleaning; downloading API

 For data acquisition cleaning and tokenisation, we followed the methodology outlined in the original paper by Dodds, which in our case resulted in the following steps:
 1. Data extraction through the NYT API: parsed year, month, day to analyze happiness trends across